 The days are warmer and winter slowly passes by, the days are longer.
 This is great for any type of trekking.
 You don’t have to worry about reaching your destination.
 A slow and enjoyable pace will get you there before the night falls.

 Highlights for Trekking in Nepal in March

-March, the month of Spring, has an ideal temperature for trekking at daytime.
+March, the month of Spring, has an ideal temperature for trekking in the daytime.
 The main highlight for trekking in Nepal would be the ideal temperature and the greenery of this month.
-Also, trekking season begins from March so there is less chance of facing a lot of traffic.
+Also, trekking season begins in March so there is less chance of facing a lot of traffic.
 Shorter meal queues and a wide choice of hotels and tea houses.
 You get to choose the best the place has to offer.

 With the ethnic diversity, you can indulge in the festivities and the cultural display.
 The festival of colors, mostly celebrated by Hindus, is also in March.
 Nepalese celebrate Holi with colors and water.
 It is basically a colorful fiesta.
 This also indicates the incoming of hotter days.
 You will see many tourists drawn to Nepal during March for this festival.